Statkraft: International expansion

-In 2007 Statkraft and E.ON signed a letter of intent to swap Statkraft's shares in E.ON Sweden in exchange for flexible power production assets and shares in E.ON.
+In 2007, Statkraft and E.ON signed a letter of intent to swap Statkraft's shares in E.ON Sweden in exchange for flexible power production assets and shares in E.ON.
 The total value of the asset swap was €4.4 billion.
 The transaction made Statkraft Europe's largest producer of renewable energy in 2018.

+In December 2023, Statkraft acquired a 450 MW 'water battery' project next to Loch Ness in Scotland to store renewable energy.

+In May 2024, Statkraft finalized the acquisition of Spanish renewables company Enerfin, the renewable energy subsidiary of Elecnor Group.
+This deal will add a portfolio of 1.5 GW of wind and solar projects to its assets.

 Statkraft today

 Hydroelectric power provides the majority of Statkraft's renewable energy.
 The total annual power production was 70 TWh in 2021.

 In 2013, Statkraft began constructing the Devoll Hydropower project In south eastern Albania.
 It consists of two hydropower plants, Banja and Moglicë in the Devoll valley, with an installed capacity of roughly 256 MW.
 Banja power plant was completed in 2016, with the third being completed by 2019.
 The total project is expected to cost more than 600 million euros.

 Production takes place in more than 300 hydropower plants in Norway, Sweden, Germany, UK, Turkey, as well as several countries in South America and Asia.
 Statkraft is involved in other hydropower projects in the Nordic region and Southeast Europe.
 The company is developing new production capacity in selected countries in South America and Asia.